xylian86/xylian86.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I am am happy to share that I will be joining Microsoft as a research intern this summer.
+I am happy to share that I will be joining Microsoft as a research intern this summer.